musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 ### **UPLOAD COMPONENT**

-To upload images to cloudinary, create a `Components` folder in the root project structure and add an `Uploads.js` file to it.
+Create a `Components` folder in the root project structure and add a `Uploads.js` file to it.
 This is where all the project components will be stored.

 To the `Uploads` file create a functional component and import `useState` to it.
 This will help us listen to any change that happens within the component and update its state

-Then declare the initial value of the state as `selectedFile` and a `setSelectedFile` file function that will be used to update the state as shown below :
+Then declare the initial value of the state as `selectedFile` and `setSelectedFile` file function that will be used to update the state as shown below :

 ```state
 const [selectedFile, setSelectedFile] = useState();